otujacob/churn_predictor/README.md

 ## 📌 Project Overview

-Every day, digital banks silently lose customers — no warning, no goodbye.
+Every day, digital banks silently lose customers, no warning, no goodbye!
 This project builds a complete machine learning system that predicts **which customers are at risk of churning**, before they do.

 This was built as a full ML systems assignment covering: